fab-jul/torchac/README.md

 - PyTorch 1.7
 - Python 3.8

 And that's all you need.
+Other versions of Python may also work, but on-the-fly ninja compilation only works for PyTorch 1.5+.

-Other versions also may work.
-Then, just install `torchac` with `pip`:
+In a supported environment, install `torchac` with `pip`:

 ```bash
 pip install torchac